Mahesh-Pendem/MachineLearningLab/README.md

 # 📊 Machine Learning Lab

-Welcome to the Machine Learning Lab repository!
-This repo contains all practical implementations and exercises done as part of our Machine Learning lab coursework.
-Each lab demonstrates key concepts in ML using Python and essential libraries like `pandas`, `numpy`, `matplotlib`, `scikit-learn`, and more.
+Welcome to the **Machine Learning Lab** repository!
+This repository contains all practical implementations, experiments, and exercises done as part of our Machine Learning lab coursework.

+Each lab explores key concepts in Machine Learning using **Python** and essential libraries like:

+- `pandas` — for data manipulation
+- `numpy` — for numerical computing
+- `matplotlib` & `seaborn` — for data visualization
+- `scikit-learn` — for building machine learning models
+-
 ## ✅ Lab Index

 | Week | Lab Topic                      | Description |